bws0013/Node-Create-Plugin/README.md

 \***Note on File Path**: I have encountered two common configurations when it comes to Rundeck Node setups.
 The most common is to have a single `resources.xml` file containing information on all nodes.
 The other is to have a folder called resources which contains a series of `<node name>.yml` files.
 My program checks to see if the File Path is to a file or a directory and acts accordingly.
 There is a less common configuration where you have both a `resources.xml` file as well as a resources folder.
 If you are using this just enter either the file or folder and the program will act accordingly.
 If you choose to name your `resources.xml` file something else that is fine just add its name instead of the default.

 ## Testing details

 As stated previously, all development and testing for this plugin occurred in Rundeck version 3.0.7-20181008 (jalapeño popper deepskyblue flag).
 The machine used was for testing was the 'centos/7' vagrant box.
 Initial node.yml files were placed in the directory `/var/rundeck/projects/<project name>/etc/resources/`.

+## Example Job

+If you would like to see this job in action you are in luck.
+I have included the a file called hello.xml which is a job that uses this plugin to create a node.
+- Move the plugin to the plugins folder (default: `/var/lib/rundeck/libext/`)
+- Ensure it is there by going to the plugins list and looking under the Workflow Node Steps tab
+- Under a Rundeck project select Upload Definition from Job Actions
+- Navigate to and select the hello.xml file and select remove UUID as it will not be important here